NIP-17: Private Direct Messages

 Messages are wrapped in multiple encryption layers:

-- The actual message content (kind 14)
+- The actual message content lives in a rumor event of kind 14.

 The outer gift wrap uses a random, disposable keypair so relays and observers cannot determine who sent the message.